JalmarazMartn/ALRenumbering/README.md

 Issue with tablerelation.
 When found "TableRelation = "Item Variant".Code WHERE("Item No." = FIELD("Item No.")"
 creates new field this way:
 FIELD("Item No."){}

+### 0.0.6

+Avoid generate empty tableextension file if no fields added.